 IAAO's History, Vision & Mission

-IAAO will be the global leader and preeminent source of standards, professional development and research in property appraisal, assessment administration and property tax policy.
+IAAO is to be recognized as a diverse and inclusive global leader and preeminent source of standards, professional development, and research in mass appraisal, technical assistance, assessment administration, and property tax policy.

-IAAO is a global community of mass appraisal experts who promote excellence in property appraisal, assessment administration and property tax policy through professional development, research and standards.
+IAAO is a global community of diverse mass appraisal professionals advancing fair and equitable property appraisal, assessment administration, and property tax policy through professional development, research, standards, and technical assistance.

 View IAAO's timeline!